painhardcore/golang-coursera-stuff/README.md

 # golang-coursera-stuff
-basically things from the coursera course
+This code parts were used to get the Golang speciallization from the Coursera